 This chapter provides a basic description of these facilities.
 Refer to Quick Beginnings for a description of the procedures for changing your configured user interface language.
-The particulars of installing the support are described in CD-ROM Guide to Installation.
+The particulars of installing the support are described in Installation Guide.

 Overview

 There are two system-related factors which govern the usage of multiple languages by Personal Communications users: